 You will want to get all flowers in water ASAP!
 Fill your buckets 1/4th of the way full with room temperature water.
 Give all flowers a fresh cut with your shears without removing the outer packaging.
 Trim at least 1/2 an inch off each stem at an angle.
 Place trimmed flowers in buckets as you go, making sure they are hydrating in an upright position and that no stems are bent or leaning too far out of the bucket.
 If they are leaning out, trim the stems shorter.
 You may remove outer packaging after 3-4 hours of hydration.
 Store buckets in a cool dry place for 12-24 hours before handling (suggested time - but not required).

 Note: Refrigeration is not needed.
 Flowers will be partially closed but will continue to open up as they hydrate.
 Certain varieties may appear droopy or wilted upon arrival or may have some breakage - this is normal!
 You are receiving flowers in the same state a florist would.
 Always store stems in water when not being used.

 Step 2 - Prep!

 After hydrating, the flowers should be strong and ready to handle.
-Start by removing any access leaves, thorns, and any outer discolored or bruised petals (for roses 3-5 removing guard petals is normal).
-Trim to a workable length and now you are ready to start arranging!
+Start by removing any access leaves, thorns, and any outer discolored or bruised petals (for roses, removing 3-5 guard petals is normal).
+Trim to a workable length and then you are ready to start arranging!
 Guidelines for this are included in your order confirmation email or on our product pages for your collection.